wasi-master/wm_bot/readme.md

 4. Insert the bot token and database credentials into the config files.
 (Instructions are in each directory's *readme.md* file)

-5. Run the required commands in your database
+5. Run the required commands in your database (either use this command or do it another way)

     ```bash
     psql <username> -h <hostname> -d <database_name> -f db_setup.sql